 • Find a compassionate, consistent parenting style that lets you set firm boundaries and realistic consequences.
 It’s important to create a home environment that encourages the freedom to be who you are and avoids anxiety about potential problems and perfectionistic behaviour; this can lead to disordered eating.

 • Model the way you expect your children to act.
 Eat a variety of foods you enjoy.
 Exercise for fun, not just to burn calories.
-Show them how doing things that make you feel good, like listening to music or seeing friends, can help them cope with sadness or anger.
+Show them how doing things that make you feel good, like listening to music or seeing friends, can help them cope with stressful feelings.

 • Maintain a family atmosphere where open, honest communication is valued, and children are allowed to express their own opinions.
 Difficulty processing “negative” emotions, like sadness and anger, can lead to self-denying food as a way to “keep control.”

-• Be someone your child can trust with sharing their feelings.
-Show them that you value them as they are, regardless of how they look, what kind of grades they get, or their athletic abilities.
+• Be someone your child can trust with sharing their feelings and experiences.
+Show them that you value them as they are, not by how they look, dress, what kind of grades they get, or their athletic abilities.

 • Show your children a balanced approach to eating and food.
-Sit down to regular family meals.
+Sit down for regular family meals.
 Don’t use food to bribe, reward, or punish children.

 • Teach your children how to think critically.
 Give them room to disagree and challenge conventional wisdom.
 This helps them resist the lure of media messages and peer pressure.
 Model how to think, not what to think.

 • Let your children know you value inner beauty over outer beauty.
-Don’t make comments about people’s looks and weight.
+Don’t make comments about people’s looks, weight, body shape, or size.

 • Seek professional guidance.
 If your child is showing signs of disordered eating, it’s important to get help before disordered eating becomes an eating disorder.
 Talk to a counsellor and be sure your child has regular visits to the doctor and dentist.

 Young people typically receive messages from society that being “fat” is bad and unacceptable.
 Being thin is “perfect” and “in control.”
-When these messages go unchallenged by parents and teachers, they can lead children and teens to develop an unhealthy body image.
+When these messages go unchallenged by parents, teachers, and healthcare providers, they can lead children and teens to develop an unhealthy body image.
 Disordered eating becomes a way to maintain an unrealistic standard.

 Someone who is living with depression or anxiety, or recovering from trauma, can also be at risk of disordered eating.
 It’s important to consider the “big picture” of a young person’s life and emotional health when they show signs of disordered eating.